DreymaR/BigBagKbdTrix/README.md

 TODO/WIP For the BigBag web pages:
 ----------------------------------
-- Implement platform boxes at the appropriate places.
 - Implement SASS/LESS for easier reading of the styles code.
 - Replace forum links with github pages ones.
-- Fix the popup that shows during the first website visit.
 - Rework the 'Platforms' menu visualisation.
 	- Let it open without delay.
 	- Make it smoother so it doesn't glitch/flicker.
-	- Make the icons smaller.
+	- DONE: Make the icons smaller.
 	- Implement a sort of a 'Under construction' message for the Mac platform.
-- Switch the places of the menu and Platforms icons so that when opening the menu, the icon doesn't have to move all across the screen -> increases animation smoothness.
-- Change the style of spoilers so that they're more visible.
+- Add a smaller 'Platforms' menu to every platform-box.
 - Replace image links with local ones.
 - Keep original image sizes.
 - Better alignment of images and text around them.
-- Smaller logo.
 - Change font to 'Open Sans' for easier-on-the-eyes reading?
 - Additional padding at the bottom of 'code' blocks.
 - Fix class names